garyeh/Clickstarter/README.md

   json.num_backers project.rewards.map {|reward| reward.pledges.count }.reduce(:+)
 ```

-To calculate the number of days remaining, one takes the difference between the user-specified end date and the current date.
+To calculate the number of days remaining in a project, one takes the difference between the user-specified end date and the current date.
 Since the difference of two JS Date objects is an integer value in milliseconds, simply convert this to 'days' by dividing by the conversion factor of 86400000.
 Finally we can use a regex 'numberWithCommas' to insert commas for large numbers to enhance readability.

 ```js
 let endDate = new Date(detail.end_date);